2025 SEA Men's V.League

 The 2025 SEA Men's V.League was the third edition of the SEA V.League, contested by five men's national teams that are the members of the Southeast Asian Volleyball Association (SAVA), the sport's regional governing body affiliated to Asian Volleyball Confederation (AVC).
 Cambodia was the fifth and newest team, having qualified via winning the 2024 SEA V.League Challenge.

 The first leg was held in Candon, Ilocos Sur, the Philippines from 9 to 13 July, while the second leg was held in Jakarta, Indonesia from 16 to 20 July.

-Following the combined standings of the tournament, Indonesia and Thailand, the top two teams qualified for the 2026 AVC Men's Volleyball Nations Cup.
+Following the combined standings of the tournament, Indonesia and Thailand, the top two teams qualified for the 2026 AVC Men's Volleyball Cup.